softbankrobotics-research/aruco/README.md

-\subsection APPLICATIONS
+### APPLICATIONS

-- The library comes with several applications that will help you to learn how to use the library:
+The library comes with several applications that will help you to learn how to use the library:
- -# utils/aruco_print_marker: which creates marker and saves it in a jpg file you can print.
+* utils/aruco_print_marker: which creates marker and saves it in a jpg file you can print.
- -# utils/aruco_print_dictionary: saves to a dictionary all the markers of the dictionary indicated(ARUCO,APRILTAGS,ARTOOLKIT+,etc).
+* utils/aruco_print_dictionary: saves to a dictionary all the markers of the dictionary indicated(ARUCO,APRILTAGS,ARTOOLKIT+,etc).
- -# utils/aruco_print_dictionary: saves to a dictionary all the markers of the dictionary indicated(ARUCO,APRILTAGS,ARTOOLKIT+,etc).
+* utils/aruco_print_dictionary: saves to a dictionary all the markers of the dictionary indicated(ARUCO,APRILTAGS,ARTOOLKIT+,etc).
- -# utils/aruco_simple : simple test aplication that detects the markers in an image -# utils/aruco_test: this is the main application for detection.
+* utils/aruco_simple : simple test aplication that detects the markers in an image
+* utils/aruco_test: this is the main application for detection.
 It reads images either from the camera of from a video and detect markers.
 Additionally, if you provide the intrinsics of the camera(obtained by OpenCv calibration) and the size of the marker in meters, the library calculates the marker intrinsics so that you can easily create your AR applications.
- -# utils/aruco_tracker: example showing how to use the tracker.
+* utils/aruco_tracker: example showing how to use the tracker.

- -# utils_markermap/aruco_create_markermap: creation of simple marker maps (the old boards).
+* utils_markermap/aruco_create_markermap: creation of simple marker maps (the old boards).
 It creates a grid of markers that can be printed in a piece of paper.
 	The result of this program are two files (.png and .yml) The png file is an image of the marker you can print.
 The .yml file is the configuration file that you'll need to pass to the rest of the programs, so they know how the map is.
 The .yml contains the location of the markers in pixels.
 Since we do not know in advance how large the printed marker will be, we use pixels here.
 However, in order to obtain the camera, w need to know the real size of the marker.
 For this pourpose, you can either use the program  utils_markermap/aruco_markermap_pix2meters, that creates a new .yml, with the map information in meters.
 Alternatively, all the test programs allows you to indicate the markersize in the command line.

- -# utils_markermap/aruco_markermap_pix2meters converts a markermap configuration file from pixels to meters -# utils_markermap/aruco_simple_markermap : simple example showing how to determine the camera pose using the marker maps -# utils_markermap/aruco_test_markermap : a bit more elaborated example showing how to determine the camera pose using the marker maps
+* utils_markermap/aruco_markermap_pix2meters converts a markermap configuration file from pixels to meters
+* utils_markermap/aruco_simple_markermap : simple example showing how to determine the camera pose using the marker maps
+* utils_markermap/aruco_test_markermap : a bit more elaborated example showing how to determine the camera pose using the marker maps

- -# utils_calibration/aruco_calibration : a program to calibrate a camera using a chessboard comprised by aruco markers.
+* utils_calibration/aruco_calibration : a program to calibrate a camera using a chessboard comprised by aruco markers.
 In this directory you can find the printable calibration board aruco_calibration_board_a4.pdf.
 It is a marker map, whose definition is in aruco_calibration_board_a4.yml.
 However, it is hardcoded in the program so you do not even need to pass it as a parameter.
- -# utils_calibration/aruco_calibration_fromimages the same as above, but from images saved in a file
+* utils_calibration/aruco_calibration_fromimages the same as above, but from images saved in a file

- -# utils_gl/aruco_test_gl simple example showing how to combine aruco with OpenGL
+* utils_gl/aruco_test_gl simple example showing how to combine aruco with OpenGL

- NOTE ON OPENGL: The library supports  the integration with OpenGL.
+__NOTE ON OPENGL:__ The library supports  the integration with OpenGL.
 In order to compile with support for OpenGL, you just have  installed in your system the develop packages for GL and glut (or freeglut).

-\section TIPS
+## TIPS

 You an increase speed by reducing the image size.
 If you do so, call CameraParameters::resize so that they adapt properly.

-\section Robust Detection
+## Robust Detection

-\subsection Threshold parameters
+### Threshold parameters
 By default, the MarkerDetector process the image to detect rectangles.
 Then, rectangles are examined to see if they are markers or not.

 Due to illumination issues, rectangles might not be detected.
 The process involved in detecting rectangles is regulated by a set of variables MarkerDetector::Params you can work with to